 Because you can use it to prune your GPS tracks to remove the unwanted bits.

 GpsPrune is free software and everyone can help.
 The easiest way to contribute is to add or fix some of the international translations.
-Just head over to the translation wiki and edit the page (like editing Wikipedia, but easier).
+Just head over to the translation wiki and edit the corresponding page (like editing Wikipedia, but easier).
 These changes will then get incorporated into the next build of GpsPrune.
 You can also suggest a new language there if yours isn't currently provided.

 Another way to help out is to give feedback on what you like, what you don't like, what doesn't work for you or what additional features you'd like to see.
 Even just feedback that you like it is always welcome!
 You can send this feedback via email (use the address at the bottom of the page), or via GpsPrune's sourceforge forums, or using the Github issues.

 You can see a selection of screenshots of GpsPrune in action or read some How-tos for GpsPrune functions (this page is now also available in French, German and Spanish).
 If you're having problems with running GpsPrune, see problem-solving for tips.
 To see how GpsPrune has been reported in the internet, see internet fame.
 You can also see a few demo videos, or to get going straight away, head for the GpsPrune downloads page.
 Previous versions and change history are given in the history, and suggested features in the wishlist.
 For more general GPS information including related software, see the GPS section.